apnadkarni/blt/man/graph.rst

   **-borderwidth** *numPixels*
-    Specifies the width of the 3-D border around the outside edge of the widget.
+    Specifies the width of the 3-D border around the outside edge of the widget.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The widget's **-relief** option determines if the border is to be drawn.
 The default is "2".

   **-bottommargin** *numPixels*
-    If non-zero, overrides the computed size of the margin extending below the X-coordinate axis.
-If *numPixels* is "0", the automatically computed size is used.
+    Specifies the height of the bottom margin extending below the X-coordinate axis.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0", the height automatically computed.
 The default is "0".

+  **-bottomvariable** *varName*
+    Specifies a TCL variable to be set with the size of the bottom margin.
+    Whenever the graph is resized, *varName* will be set with the new value.

   **-bufferelements** *boolean*
     Indicates whether an internal pixmap to buffer the display of data